Azure/Metrics-Advisor-for-Equipment.github.io/docs/11-API Overview.md

 ## **Evaluations** (4 APIs)

 An evaluation is the process of using different dataset(s) to test the performance a trained model.
+You are highly recommended to review and tune the evaluation results with subject matter expertises (SMEs) at your company.

 | HTTP Method | API Path | Description |
 | :----------- | :-------- | :----------- |